MicrosoftDocs/security/security-docs/operations/ingest-data-sources.md

     The following table lists the free data sources you can enable in Microsoft Sentinel:

     >[!TIP]
-    >For more information on the most up-to-date Sentinel pricing, see [Microsoft Sentinel Pricing](https://azure.microsoft.com/pricing/details/microsoft-sentinel/).
+    >For more information on the most up-to-date Microsoft Sentinel pricing, see [Microsoft Sentinel Pricing](https://azure.microsoft.com/pricing/details/microsoft-sentinel/).

     | **Microsoft Sentinel data connector** | **Free data type**                      |
     |---------------------------------------|-----------------------------------------|